MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Message extensions

-:::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is inline with [Microsoft commercial marketplace policy number 1140.4.4](/legal/marketplace/certification-policies#114044-messaging-extensions).
+:::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is in line with [Microsoft commercial marketplace policy number 1140.4.4](/legal/marketplace/certification-policies#114044-messaging-extensions).

 If your app includes a message extension, ensure that it adheres to these guidelines.